RadiactiveJesus/Rails-Capstone/README.md

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success) ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# Life'n'Style app build in rails (users, articles, categories, vote and authentication)
+# Gaming articles app build in rails (users, articles, categories, vote and authentication)

 The project is  build for the Ruby on Rails capstone and based on reddit articles functionalities website.